rreusser/regl-gpu-lines/README.md

   <a href="https://observablehq.com/d/ab6cd8bb0137889c"><img src="./docs/lorenz.gif" alt="GPGPU Lorenz Attractor"></a>
 </p>

-A minimal example looks like the following.
-There are no specified properties, in this case only a `vec2` attribute `xy` which we connect to the position via a GLSL `#pragma`.
+A minimal example looks like the following, where a `vec2` attribute `xy` is connected to line position via a GLSL `#pragma`.

 ```js
 const drawLines = reglLines(regl, {